seezee/WP-FOFT-Loader/readme.txt

-=== WP FOFT Loader ===
+# WP FOFT Loader
 Contributors: seezee
 Donate link: https://messengerwebdesign.com/donate
 Tags: wordpress, plugin, fonts, performance
 Requires at least: 3.9
 Tested up to: 5.2.2
 Requires PHP: 7.0
-Stable tag: 1.0.26
+Stable tag: 1.0.27
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+[//]: # ( Abbreviations)
+*[FOFT]: Flash of Faux Text
+*[FOIT]: Flash of Invisible Text
+*[FOUT]: Flash of Unstyled Text
+*[FTP]: File Transport Protocol
+*[WOFF]: Web Open Font Format
+*[WOFF2]: Web Open Font Format 2
+*[GPL]: Gnu Public License
+*[PHP]: Pre-Hypertext Processor
+*[URI]: Uniform Resources Identifier
+*[PHPCS]: Pre-Hypertext Processor Code Sniffer *[WPCS]: Wordpress Code Sniffer
+*[CSS]: Cascading Style Sheets

-== Description ==
+## Description

-This plugin implements and automates [Zach Leatherman's Critical FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
+This plugin implements and automates [Zach Leatherman’s Critical FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).

-== Acknowledgement ==
+## Acknowledgement

-This plugin is based on [KnowTheCode's Starter Plugin](https://github.com/KnowTheCode/starter-plugin), a WordPress plugin boilerplate that emphasizes code quality.
+This plugin is based on [KnowTheCode’s Starter Plugin](https://github.com/KnowTheCode/starter-plugin), a WordPress plugin boilerplate that emphasizes code quality.

 The boilerplate provides you with a solid foundation to rapidly start your custom plugin development project.
-It's fully compliant with PHPCS and WPCS coding standards.
-It's modular in design.
+It’s fully compliant with PHPCS and WPCS coding standards.
+It’s modular in design.
 Emphasis is given to SOLID principles.
 Validators are built right into the plugin, pre-configured and pre-wired for you to use.

-== Installation ==
+## Installation

+### USING THE WORDPRESS DASHBOARD
+1. Navigate to the “Add New” in the plugins dashboard
+2. Search for “WP FOFT Loader”
+2. Search for “WP FOFT Loader”
+2. Search for “WP FOFT Loader”
+3. Click “Install Now”
+4. Activate the plugin on the Plugin dashboard
+5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

+### UPLOADING IN WORDPRESS DASHBOARD
+1. Navigate to the “Add New” in the plugins dashboard
+2. Navigate to the “Upload” area
+3. Select wp-foft-loader.zip from your computer
+4. Click “Install Now”
+5. Activate the plugin in the Plugin dashboard
+6. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

+### USING FTP
+1. Download wp-foft-loader.zip
+2. Extract the wp-foft-loader directory to your computer
+3. Upload the wp-foft-loader directory to the `/wp-content/plugins/` directory
+4. Activate the plugin in the Plugin’s dashboard
+5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

+### DOWNLOAD FROM GITHUB
 1. Download the plugin via https://github.com/seezee/WP-FOFT-Loader
-2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
+2. Upload the ZIP file from the Wordpress dashboard or by <abbr>FTP</abbr>
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the ‘Plugins’ menu in WordPress
 4. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

-See detailed instructions below.
+**See detailed setup instructions below.**

-== Generating and Uploading the Font Files ==
+## Generating and Uploading the Font Files

 Upload two files for each web font: a WOFF file and a WOFF2 file.
 We recommend you use [Font Squirrel’s Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) to generate the files.
 Mandatory Font Squirrel settings are: